 UCF Main Phone Line (407-823-2000): Recorded messages of current events and instructions will be posted here.
-The Chief of Police, the Deputy Chief of Police, the Police Supervisor on duty, the Senior Police Dispatcher on duty, and the Director of Emergency Management, or designee, have the authority to create messages for this system.
-The Associate Vice President for Communications and Public Affairs, the Director of Emergency Management, the Director of News and Information, the Emergency Management Logistics and Administration Specialist, the Emergency Management Plans and Programs Coordinator, the Emergency Management Training and Exercise Coordinator, and the Senior Communications Coordinator for News and Information have the authority to send messages using this system.
+The UCF Police Department command staff, the police supervisor on duty, the senior police dispatcher on duty, the UCF Department of Security and Emergency Management, and UCF Communications have the authority to create messages for this system.
+The UCF Department of Security and Emergency Management and UCF Communications have the authority to send messages using this system.